jonas-fuchs/virHEAT/README.md

-                        delete mutations with frequencies present in all samples (default: True) --sort, --no-sort     sort alphanumerically (default: False) -v, --version         show program's version number and exit
+                        delete mutations with frequencies present in all samples (default: True) --sort, --no-sort     sort alphanumerically (default: False) --min-cov 20          display mutations covered at least x time (only if per base cov tsv files are provided) -v, --version         show program's version number and exit
 ```

 You need to either provide the length of your reference genome or if you want to get the sequence annotation you will need to provide the gff3 file.

+Additionally, you can also analyse if mutations are sufficiently covered and display non-covered cells in grey.
+For that first create a per base coverage tsv files for each bam file with [Qualimap](http://qualimap.conesalab.org/) and provide it in the same folder as the vcf files.
+Give them the same name as your vcf files.

 ---